jacksonchen/book-hockey/README.md

-# book-hockey
+# Twitter Sentiment Analysis
-The result when Amazon Echo and Facebook have a child
+Conducts sentiment analysis on tweets by hashtag, and then visualizes the mood around that hashtag through a web app.